-The following policies apply to all UST issued permits.
+The following policies apply to all St. Thomas issued permits.

 Transfer of Permit or Contract and Temporary Permits

 If an employee terminates employment prior to the end of spring semester, payroll deductions will end once the permit is returned to Parking Services.
 If the permit is not returned, the employee may be billed for the remaining cost of the permit.
 Due to the pre-tax nature of payroll deductions, funds already deducted cannot be returned.
 Payroll deductions will not end and refunds will not be granted for any other reason except termination of employment or an unpaid leave of absence.

-Permit refunds will be issued only upon withdrawal from the university or to those resident students who become commuter students.
+Permit refunds will be issued only upon withdrawal from the University or to resident students who become commuter students.
 Refunds will not be issued for any other reasons.
-In order to receive a full or partial refund for a parking permit, the permit holder must provide either proof of withdrawal from all current classes or proof that he or she has moved off campus.
+In order to receive a full or partial refund for a parking permit, the permit holder must provide either proof of withdrawal from all current classes or proof that he/she has moved off campus.
 Full refunds will be issued only if the permit is returned before the end of the second week of classes for fall and spring semester, or before the end of the first week of classes in J-Term.
 If returning your permit after these deadlines, partial refunds will be issued on a prorated schedule.

 Lost or Stolen Permit

 Lost or stolen permits must be reported to the Parking Services Office.
-Should a replacement be desired, the replacement will require a service fee of $40 for full year long permits and $20 for evening or semester-only permits, or after January 29, 2010.
+Should a replacement be desired, the replacement will require a service fee of $40 for year long permits and $20 for evening or semester-only permits.
 The service fee will be refunded if the permit is found within 30 days of replacement permit purchase.